markfinger/python-react/README.md

 You will want to run the render server under whatever supervisor process suits your need.
 Depending on your setup, you may need to change the `RENDER_URL` setting to reflect your setup.

-Requests are sent to the render server as POST requests.

-The render server connector that ships with python-react adds a `?hash=<SHA1>` parameter to the url.
+When the render server wrapper connects to the JS process, it adds a `?hash=<SHA1>` parameter to the url.
 The hash parameter is generated from the serialized data that is sent in the request's body and is intended for consumption by caching layers.

 Depending on your load, you may want to put a reverse proxy in front of the render server.
-Be aware that many reverse proxies are configured by default to **not** cache POST requests.
+Be aware that render server requests are sent as POST requests and many reverse proxies are configured by default to **not** cache POST requests.

 ### Overriding the renderer